In-person class: PART 1 OF 2- Labor Signs & Is It Time?

 Only ONE support person may attend with you!
 Please dress comfortably.
 Classes are funded and intended to serve Indian River County residents only.

 COVID-19 SAFETY INFORMATION:

-While participating in events held or sponsored by Healthy Start (HS), “social distancing” must be practiced and face coverings worn at all times to reduce the risks of exposure to COVID-19.
+While participating in events held or sponsored by Healthy Start (HS), “social distancing” must be practiced and face coverings may be worn to reduce the risks of exposure to COVID-19.
 Because COVID-19 is extremely contagious and is spread mainly from person-to-person contact, HS has put in place preventative measures to reduce the spread of COVID-19.
 However, HS cannot guarantee that its participants, volunteers, partners, or others in attendance will not become infected with COVID-19.